project-gauntlet/gauntlet/README.md

 Plugins (or rather its compiled state: manifest, js code and assets) are distributed via Git repository in `gauntlet/release` branch (similar to GitHub Pages).
 Which means there is no one central place required for plugin distribution.
 And to install plugin all you need is Git repository url.

-Application defines set of React components to use for plugins.
-Creating and validating components involves some boilerplate.
-Component model was created for help manage is.
-It is essentially a json file which defines what components exist, what properties and event handler they have.
-This file is then used
-to generate TypeScript typings for `@project-gauntlet/api` and Rust validation code for server and frontend.

 ## Application packaging for Linux